decretist/Dissertation/Chapter3/chapter3.md

-The starting point for all modern scholarship on Gratian himself is John T. Noonan Jr.'s classic 1979 *Traditio* article "Gratian slept here: The changing identity of the father of the systematic study of canon law".
+The starting point for all modern scholarship on Gratian himself is John T. Noonan Jr.'s classic 1979 *Traditio* article "Gratian slept here: The changing identity of the father of the systematic study of canon law."
 Noonan's approach is apophatic, demonstrating that there is no sound historical basis for most of the affirmative statements that many mid-twentieth century handbooks and reference works presented as commonplace.[@noonan_gratian_1979] It is unnecessary